 I plant the world as I like it!

-The trend towards urban gardening is an omnipotent phenomenon!
+The urban gardening trend is an omnipotent phenomenon!

-As soon as the first rays of sun appear, the arms race begins on the balconies of the neighborhood.
-The gray city wakes up from its hibernation - it blooms and green on balconies, in front gardens, in front of shops, on roofs, on walls and intersections and now even on buses!
-City dwellers have discovered gardening for themselves and realize their need for nature in every imaginable place.
+As soon as the first rays of sunshine appear, the arms race begins on the balconies of the neighborhood.
+The gray city awakes from its hibernation - it blooms and greens on balconies, in front gardens, in front of shops, on roofs, on walls and street crossings and now even on buses!
+City dwellers have discovered gardening for themselves and are fulfilling their need for nature in every imaginable place.

-No corner is too small, no place too remote, not to create a small arcadia in the middle of the city.
-The green space is more than just a kitchen garden or a pastime.
-For some it serves as a place of retreat and contemplative balance to the stressful everyday life, for others as an opportunity for social exchange and for looking after the neighbors.
-More and more community garden projects are emerging in urban space, such as the Prinzessinengarten on Moritzplatz in Berlin.
+No corner is too small, no place too remote to create a small arcadia in the middle of the city.
+The green space is more than just a kitchen garden or pastime.
+For some it serves as a place of retreat and a contemplative counterbalance to the stress of everyday life, for others as an opportunity for social exchange and to care for the neighborhood.
+In this way, more and more communal garden projects are emerging in urban areas, such as the Prinzessinengarten on Moritzplatz in Berlin.

-A positive side effect is not only a greener city and an increased quality of life.
-Ideally, you will also develop an understanding of seasonality and the need to use regional goods.
+A positive side effect is not only a greener city and increased quality of life.
+Ideally, an understanding of seasonal dependency and the need to use regional goods also develops.

 Gardening requires patience and care and thus promotes concentration, but also creativity.
-It is not for nothing that well-known creatives such as the count Designer Dries Van Noten gardening is her favorite pastime:
+It is not for nothing that well-known creative people such as the Designer Dries Van Noten gardening is her favorite pastime:

 "That's why a garden is the perfect balance for me.
-To enjoy it, you have to listen to it, follow its rhythm, nature cannot be controlled.
-That brings me back down to earth.
+To enjoy it you have to listen to it, follow its rhythm, nature cannot be controlled.
+It brings me back to earth.